 The quantity of packing supplies you will need will be important, but when it comes to packing your kitchen filled with breakables, the quality is more important.

 - Sturdy moving boxes – For the kitchen of the average size, you will need to get around 20-25 strong medium boxes.
 Dosing dish boxes is always recommendable – the double layer of corrugated cardboard makes them much stronger than standard cardboard boxes.
 Appliances should be packed in their original packaging or boxes of suitable size.

-- Packing paper – When packing breakables, always use the clean white paper for wrapping them.
-The newspaper will leave the ink stain which can cause damages to your items.
+- Packing paper – When packing breakables, always use clean white paper for wrapping them.
+The newspaper will leave an ink stain which can cause damage to your items.
 The packing paper will come in handy also in filling empty spaces between the items once you place them in the boxes.

-- Plastic wrap with bubbles – Nothing provide better protection to glassware and breakables than this protective wrapping.
+- Plastic wrap with bubbles – Nothing provides better protection to glassware and breakables than this protective wrapping.

 - A lot of duck/packing tape to close the boxes securely

 - Quality waterproof markers for labeling the boxes